piougy/CzechIdMng/Realization/frontend/README.md

 `npm install --production`

-Go to client module.
+Go to app module.

 `cd ../../`

 ## Make all modules together
 After when we have installed all required modules, we have to copy them together.
-Its means create symlinks from czechidm-modules to client node_modules.
+Its means create symlinks from czechidm-modules to app node_modules.

 `gulp makeModules`